DaviesMoore/wpcomposer/README.md

 1. Clone repository
 2. Run `composer install` from the project root directory
+3. Duplicate local-config.sample.php as local-config.php and edit to match your environment config
-3. Point your web server at ./public
+4. Point your web server at ./public

 If you need to update wordpress or plugins, run `composer update`